 Typically, the hormone insulin helps move glucose from your blood to your cells, where it’s used for energy.
 But with type 2 diabetes, your body’s cells aren’t able to respond to insulin as well as they should.
 In later stages of the disease, your body may also not produce enough insulin.

-Uncontrolled type 2 diabetes can lead to chronically high blood sugar levels, causing several symptoms and potentially leading to serious complications.
+Uncontrolled type 2 diabetes can lead to chronically high blood glucose levels, causing several symptoms and potentially leading to serious complications.

 In type 2 diabetes, your body isn’t able to effectively use insulin to bring glucose into your cells.
 This causes your body to rely on alternative energy sources in your tissues, muscles, and organs.
 This is a chain reaction that can cause a variety of symptoms.